Kolmogorov Turbulence Coexists with Pseudo-Turbulence in Buoyancy-Driven Bubbly Flows

 Because the injection is limited to Fourier modes around $\kd$, for $K \gg \kd$, $\FgK \approx \epg$ is a constant.
-For a fixed $\Ga$, we expect \Eq{eq:iner_range} to hold for $\kd < K <1/\eta$.
-In HIT dissipative effects become important around $(8-10)\eta$ \cite{yaglom}.
-From our simulations (see \fig{fig:flux}), we find $5\eta$ is a reasonable approximation.
-Thus, \Eq{eq:iner_range} is expected to be valid for $\kd < K \lesssim 0.2/\eta$ -- this range is shaded with light blue in \fig{fig:flux}.
-As $\Ga$ decreases, from \subfig{fig:flux}{a} to \subfig{fig:flux}{c}, this range decreases too.
-Now consider the highest $\Ga$, $\Ga = 2057$ in \subfig{fig:flux}{a}.
-Within shaded region $\PiK \gg \FsK$.
-Hence $\PiK \approx \epg$ is a constant leading to the Kolmogorov $-5/3$ scaling in the energy spectrum.
+In homogeneous and isotropic turbulence in absence of bubbles the dissipative effects become significant around $8$ to $10\eta$~\cite{yaglom}.
+We find $3\eta$ is a reasonable approximation in our case.
+Thus, \Eq{eq:inner_range} is expected to be valid for $\kd < K \lesssim 0.3/\eta$ -- this range is shaded with light blue in \fig{fig:flux}.
+Within the shaded region $\PiK \gg \FsK$, hence $\PiK\approx \epg/2$ is a constant leading to the Kolmogorov $-5/3$ scaling in the energy spectrum~\cite{frisch}.
 Even at $\Ga=2057$, the $-5/3$ scaling range is at best close to a decade.
-In \subfig{fig:flux}{b}, for $\Ga = 605$ the shaded region is quite small and in \subfig{fig:flux}{c} it has practically disappeared for $\Ga=302$.
-For these two and smaller $\Ga$, we expect to observe pseudo-turbulence where none of the three fluxes, $\FsK$, $\PiK$ and $\DK$, can be ignored.
-As a detailed discussion on the flux balance in the pseudo-turbulence regime for $\Ga \leq 360$ is already presented in our earlier studies (see \cite{pandey_22,pandey_2020,ramadugu_2020}), we do not repeat the discussion here.
-Our study also explains why simulations and experiments conducted so far have not been able to detect the coexistence of Kolmogorov with pseudo-turbulence scaling in bubbly turbulence.
+In \subfig{fig:flux}{b}, for $\Ga = 302$ the shaded region has practically disappeared.
+For this and other other runs with smaller $\Ga$, we expect to observe pseudo-turbulence where none of the three fluxes, $\FsK$, $\PiK$ and $\DK$, can be ignored.
+A detailed discussion on the flux balance in the pseudo-turbulence regime for $\Ga \leq 360$ can be found in our earlier studies~\cite{pandey_22,pandey_2020,ramadugu_2020}.